afrachioni/STEINHARDT/README.md

-This is an experimental version of LAMMPS, which presently differs from the official distribution only by the addition of a few compute classes (and makefiles for the author's machines).
-The vast majority of source comprises the **13 May 2014** version of LAMMPS.
-The following have been added:
+This is a package for LAMMPS, which includes a few compute classes for calculation of Steinhardt parameters and various related quantities.
+This package was last successfully built against the **13 May 2014** version of LAMMPS.
+Compute-specific information follows:

 ---